sassoftware/sasoptpy/doc/guide/basics.rst

 Initializing a model
 --------------------

-After having an active CAS/SAS session, an empty model can be defined as
+After creating an active CAS or SAS session, an empty model can be defined as
 follows:

 .. ipython:: python